 3. What was the final outcome and who was positively affected by the task or my efforts?

 As you answer these questions, you will find yourself with a list of accomplishments, value statements, and skills to add to their resume.
-Instead of stating job responsibilities, you are illustrating how effective you are in performing job duties.
+Instead of stating job responsibilities, you can illustrating how effective you are in performing job duties.
 In essence, painting a complete picture of a professional and not just a worker.
 You can use the answer to question 3 above to create the accomplishment-based statement for your resume.

-Ending Thought: Successful professionals do three things for any company they work for and that is: make money, save money/time, and create something new for a company.
+Ending Thought: Successful professionals do three things for any company they work: make money, save money/time, and create something new.
 Successful job seekers create accomplishment-based resumes and include these three values within their accomplishment statements which could lead to the phone call for an interview and the job of your dreams.

 Want more job search and career tips?
 Join my mailing list: http://bit.ly/msresumehelptips

-Career Talk with Holly Bunn Online Radio Show,Saturdays at 12:30pm ET.
-Click here to learn more about the show: Ms Resume Help BlogTalk Radio Show (Home)
+Career Talk with Holly Bunn Online Radio Show Archives: Click here to hear show episodes: Ms Resume Help BlogTalk Radio Show (Home)